 If Russia finish third in their group and do enough to be ranked among the top third-placed teams, they would play the winner of Group F and then join the path they’d take if they won Group F (talk about over-complicating things!)

 Russia Golden Boot odds

 Artem Dzyuba has netted 14 in his 25 Russian Premier League appearances for Zenit St. Petersburg this season and is expected to be Russia’s main man this summer.
-The 32-year-old is 66/1 with BetVictor to win the Golden Boot at the Euros this summer, with Harry Kane (6/1), Kylian Mbappe (8/1), Romelu Lukaku (9/1) and Cristiano Ronaldo (10/1) the favourites in this market.
+The 32-year-old is very much a rank outsider though with the likes of Harry Kane and Romelu Lukaku the real favourites.